It’s about having something to say.

 But if the person’s need is great, they don’t give up.
-They try it here and try it there, they try it on you and try it on me, and if they learn from our reactions wisely enough, two things start to happen: They get better at saying their idea, and the idea itself gets better.
+They try it here and there, they try it on you and on me, and if they learn from our reactions wisely enough, two things start to happen: They get better at saying their idea, and the idea itself gets better.

 It takes strength and humility to redream a dream without losing it entirely.
 Sometimes the dream breaks against reality, and people become bitter.
 Sometimes the dream holds and reality breaks, and people become crackpots.
 Sometimes it’s both.
 If we’re lucky the jury stays out.

 But still.
 If the person doesn’t give up, if they hold steady where they can, and redream where they must… and if the stars above align, then people finally do start to get it.
 People start to praise it, and spread it.
 And then the world has changed.